15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Definitely one of the more unique Tallinn tourist attractions on offer!

-14. Check out Tallinn TV tower
+13. Check out Tallinn TV Tower

 Tallinn TV tower is located outside the main area of the city, so it’s not really walking distance.
 It’s northern Europe's highest viewing tower and on a clear day, you’ll be treated to some awesome views!

-You can actually “walk on the edge” of this TV tower if you’re feeling brave for only 30 euro, and looking for something truly unique to do in Tallinn.
-Or, you can dine at their restaurant which boasts amazing views (I’m not surprised!)
+You can actually “walk on the edge” of this TV tower if you’re feeling brave enough and looking for something truly unique to do in Tallinn.
+Tickets cost €41 per person or there's a group experience ticket available.

 You can purchase a fast track ticket right here!

-15. Pop into the Tallinn Creative City
+14. Pop into the Telliskivi Creative City

-This is one of the spots Brad and I didn’t go to, but I think is worth mentioning.
-This is the largest creative hub in all of Estonia, consisting of creative companies, studios and offices of NGOs.
+Telliskivi Creative City is the largest creative hub in all of Estonia, consisting of creative companies, studios and offices of NGOs.

-16. Wander the cute streets of the Old town
+15. Wander the cute streets of the Old town

-The Old Town of Tallinn is filled with cobbled streets and corners that you’ll find cute cafes, delicious eateries and cute souvenir shops.
+The Old Town of Tallinn is filled with cobbled streets and corners where you’ll find cute cafes, delicious eateries and cute souvenir shops.
 I suggest you just wander around without a map and just see what you discover.

 I ended up going into a cute shop located underground and wanted to buy everything in there!
 In the end I just got a shot glass for my collection, but there are lots of gifts you could bring back to family and friends.